 Who the heck is Lisa Cobb, and why is she writing a blog about work?

-I am a team leader at JHU CCP, managing work in Malawi and Nigeria with teams in those countries and in Baltimore.
+I am a team leader at JHU CCP, managing work in Nigeria with teams overseas and in Baltimore.
 Most of that work is focused on social behavior change communication.
 I have been at CCP for 17 years, most of my career.
 I came to JHU after serving in the Peace Corps in Turkmenistan – my purpose at first was simply to get a job to pay for my MPH at Hopkins, but the job turned into a love for communication and a passionate belief in its power to change the world for the better, and so I’ve never left.
 In those years I’ve been a program assistant, a program officer, a senior program officer, a division chief, and a team leader.
 I’ve had fabulous bosses and ones that made me cry.
 I’ve been a boss, too, and I’ve made mistakes that hurt people.
 I probably still do.

 I’m also a mother and a wife, a daughter and a sister and a friend.
 I have a house, a dog, a hedgehog, and a maddening commute.
 I say these things because they shape the way I work, and the reasons I work.
 These loves, commitments, and annoyances (the hedgehog is the only living thing among the annoyances, I promise) are the reasons I dash out of the office at the end of the day and the reasons I sometimes cry on the long ride to Dulles on the way to Abuja or Lilongwe.
 I am going to write about work life balance, and the competing needs for predictability and flexibility, and how to know when to say “yes” and when to say “no” at the office.
 We all have lives and passions outside of work, and they all deserve time and respect.